 Carolina Heights was the first suburban residential neighborhood to be developed in Wilmington, and consists of cozy bungalows, Georgia Colonials, Victorian homes, and cottages that have been featured Azalea Festival Garden Tour and the Coastal Garden Tour.
 While residents enjoy the tree-lined sidewalks and close proximity to parks, homes may have less yard space than those in newer developments.
 Residents enjoy being surrounded by the other historic districts and the restaurants, shopping, and sites of downtown Wilmington, and being just 9 miles from Wrightsville Beach.

 There is no formal HOA for Carolina Heights, however any exterior changes to homes are subject to the approval of the Historic Preservation Commission.
-In 2020 a total of 18 homes sold in the neighborhood with a median price tag of $439,000.
+So far in 2023, a total of three homes have sold in the neighborhood for an average price of $359,333.